dickansj/MasterYourPPE/content/home/why.md

     </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p>A good face covering that is worn correctly will substantially reduce the chance of breathing infected airborne droplets or of spreading infectious particles to others.</p>
+      <p class="text-left">A good face covering that is worn correctly will substantially reduce the chance of breathing infected airborne droplets or of spreading infectious particles to others.</p>
     </div>
   </div>
   <div class="row mt-4">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p>Noting the concentration and persistence of small droplets within enclosed areas, it is very important that everyone wear a good face covering.
+      <p class="text-left">Noting the concentration and persistence of small droplets within enclosed areas, it is very important that everyone wear a good face covering.
 This is to prevent droplets from accumulating in breathing spaces.
 And of course, it’s prudent to continue to wash hands often, and to avoid crowds.</p>
     </div>
   </div>
   <div class="row mt-4">